Keiji Inafune: Early

-The next game in the series was Mega Man 3, released in Japan on September 28, 1990 and later released in North America in November 1990.
-Inafune considers Mega Man 3 to be one of his least favorite Mega Man games.
+Starting with Mega Man 3, Inafune was not only doing character designs, he was also heavily involved in the game design aspects of the series.
+However, Inafune considers Mega Man 3 to be one of his least favorite Mega Man games.
 From an interview with Nintendo Power in the October 2007 issue, Inafune explained that the reason was because of "...what went into the game and what was behind the release of the game."
 He also stated that the team was forced to put the game out before they thought it was ready and that during the game's production, the developers had lost the main planner, Inafune having to take his position.
 Inafune concluded, "I knew that if we had more time to polish it, we could do a lot of things better, make it a better game, but the company (Capcom) said that we needed to release it.
 The whole environment behind what went into the production of the game is what I least favored.
 Numbers one and two – I really wanted to make the games; I was so excited about them.
 Number three – it just turned very different."

-The next original character design Inafune would create was the character "Punk" in the 1992 Game Boy game Mega Man III.
+Inafune also designed the original boss characters for the Mega Man titles on the Game Boy.
+These included Enker from Mega Man: Dr. Wily's Revenge, Punk from Mega Man III, and Ballade from Mega Man IV, also known as the "Mega Man Killers".

 Capcom set on the development on a new series for the Super NES, Mega Man X, which continued the plot of the original series, but set a darker tone and took place 100 years after the previous storyline.
-Inafune designed the character Zero for the games.
+Inafune designed the character Zero for the games as well as two of the bosses: Chill Penguin and Storm Eagle.
 "I didn't get to completely design a Mega Man [protagonist] from scratch until Zero (Mega Man X, SNES).
 Back when the SNES was coming out, I was asked to give Mega Man a redesign, so I created this character.
 But I realized that this design wouldn't be accepted as Mega Man, so I had another designer create the new Mega Man, and I worked on Zero to release him as the 'other main character' that would steal all the good scenes!"

-Hayato Kaji took over lead illustrator role for Mega Man 7, which was released in 1995.
-Inafune contributed some designs to the game.
+Inafune contributed some designs for Mega Man 7, which was released in 1995.
 He designed the character of Auto, as well as the initial sketches for two new characters named "Baroque" and "Crush".
-These characters were handed over to Kaji who finished the design, and they became known as Bass and Treble.
+These characters were handed over to Hayato Kaji who finished the design, and they became known as Bass and Treble.